signalfx/smart-gateway-helm-chart/helm/signalfx-smart-gateway/README.md

 but the default SignalFx Forwarder is under `gateway.conf.ForwardTo`.

 #### Target Cluster Addresses

 The `targetClusterAddresses` configuration is a list of etcd client addresses for the gateways to connect to etcd.
 This configuration will be inserted into `gateway.conf.TargetClusterAddresses`.

+#### Monitoring Via SignalFx Smart Agent

+This helm chart configures an internal metrics server on the Smart Gateway.
+That the SignalFx Smart Agent can scrape for metrics about the Smart Gateway.

+##### Smart Gateway

+`gateway.conf.InternalMetricsListenerAddress` turns on the internal metrics server on the Smart Gateway.
+By default metrics are served on port 2383.
+The port is exposed on the container via `gateway.containerPorts[2]`.

+##### Smart Agent

+When a SignalFx Smart Agent is configured with the [Kubernetes Observer][i] it will discover Smart Gateway instances and configure the internal-metrics monitor according to the annotations on the pod.
+This is driven by two default Kubernetes annotations added by this helm chart to the Smart Gateway pod.
+See the helm chart config value `gateway.annotations` for more information.

 #### gateway.conf

 You'll notice that there is a configuration called `gateway.conf` that is a JSON config objects representing plain SignalFx Smart Gateway config.
 It is passed in directly so additional gateway configurations that are not in the